 This course does not have an official text editor.
 You may use Vim, Emacs, Sublime, or IDEs like Eclipse, Netbeans, IntelliJ, Sublime, etc. Whatever you use, however, your submitted solutions must conform to our expected layouts, as indicated in the assignments.
 We recommend that you use IntelliJ starting as soon as you finish project 0.
 We will not officially support any IDE other than IntelliJ.

-computers, and it may be provided with your computer as well.
+This semester, we will be using Java 8.
+It is already installed on the lab computers, and it may be provided with your computer as well.